prorodrigoh/prorodrigoh/README.md

 - 👋 Hi, I’m @prorodrigoh or Rodrigo Henriques
-- 👀 I’m interested in Finances, Banking, Science and a diverse environment
+- 👀 I’m interested in Finances, Banking, Science, AI and a diverse environment
 - 🌱 I’m currently learning JS, API, DB and other programming languages
 - 💞️ I’m looking to collaborate on Backend projects developed in JS
 - 📫 How to reach me : email me at pro.rodrigoh@gmail.com or find me on LinkedIn, Facebook and Twitter